ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 In addition to retrieving basic Task data, associated Assignees and Escalatees can be retrieved.

-The methods below return all Assignees or Escalatees associated with a given Task's id
+The methods below return all Assignees or Escalatees associated with a given Task's ID

 +----------------------------+---------------------------+
 | Type                       | Method                    |